 Laura Garner, executive assistant, joined the staff of the Secretariat of Child and Youth Protection on January 3, 2011.
 Previously, Ms. Garner served as a Staff Assistant in the Office of the General Counsel with the USCCB since 2008.
 Ms. Garner holds a BA in Psychology from Loyola College and an MA in Art Therapy from George Washington University.
 Before joining the USCCB, she worked at home as a medical transcriptionist while raising four children.
 Other employment includes bank teller, paraprofessional, computer educator, and receptionist.

-Lauren Sarmir, coordinator for resources and special projects, is new to the USCCB.
+Lauren Sarmir, coordinator for resources and special projects, has been with the Secretariat of Child and Youth Protection since August 2019.
 Previously, Lauren served as Advancement Operations Manager for the Pontifical North American College’s Office of Institutional Advancement in Washington, DC.
-Her prior work experience includes: The Heritage Foundation, Family Research Council, United Kingdom House of Commons, as well as the United States House and Senate.
-Lauren holds a Master’s degree in International Politics, and a Bachelor’s degree in Politics with a focus in Latin American Affairs/Hispanic Studies, and Catholicism in post-Communist Eastern Europe, both from The Catholic University of America.
+Her prior work experience includes: The Heritage Foundation, United Kingdom House of Commons, and the United States House and Senate.
+Lauren holds a Master’s degree in International Politics with a focus in Catholicism's role in defeating Communism in Eastern Europe, and a Bachelor’s degree in Politics with a focus in Latin American Affairs/Hispanic Studies, both from The Catholic University of America.
 She and her husband live in DC.

 By accepting this message, you will be leaving the website of the